alperkarasahin/WorkFlowEngine/README.md

 * Condition: Process which has more than one direction
 * Decision Point: Process which include a method which will be developed.
 Return value must be [Y]es or [N]o

 You can create a relation between all process type.
-Work flow diagram created automatically with mermaid.js You can select process with single click or edit process with double click inside diagram.
+Work flow diagram is showed automatically by mermaid.js You can select process with single click or edit process with double click inside diagram.
+You can run workflow with built in work flow engine.

 Application includes examples of usage below;
 * UnitOfWork Pattern